hollie/tailscale-caddy-proxy/README.md

-This is the repository of the Tailscale-Caddy proxy.
-This is a docker image that enables easy sharing of docker services over the Tailscale network via HTTPS.
+This is the repository of the Tailscale-Caddy proxy, a docker image that enables easy sharing of docker HTTP services over the Tailscale network via HTTPS.

 # Rationale